matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

          wrong.
    * We'd need to worry about pagination.
    * This is probably the best solution, but can also be added as a v2.
+ * In practice this seems to not be an issue, which is worth complicating the s-s API over.
+Clients very rarely jump over the federation gap to an edit.
+In most cases they scroll up, which backfills the server and we have all the edits, when we reach the event before the gap.

 ## Limitations

 Based solely on this MSC, relations are only received as discrete events in